Return fees can be applied when setting up your return policy.

 Charging Return Fees

-The return fees are accounted for in calculating the overall balance, so that the overall balance shows the customer the amount they will get or pay.
+The return fees are accounted for when calculating the overall balance so that the overall balance shows the customer the amount they will get or pay.

 If the overall balance is a positive amount, the customer can expect to receive a refund.